Display to header level

 Examples of poor communication in gift giving and acceptance include the following:

-Problematic communications such as these can be avoided by a written donation agreement signed by donor and donee.
+Many problematic communications, such as the ones above, can be avoided with a written donation agreement signed by donor and donee.
 Both donor and donee benefit when the terms of the gift are clearly understood and accepted at the time of the gift.
 Key issues to be addressed in a donation agreement are outlined below.

 The purpose of the gift may be to further the organization’s charitable purposes generally or for a specific purpose.
 A specific purpose may be defined narrowly or broadly.
 The narrower the purpose, that is, the more restrictive the gift, the greater the likelihood that it will present management challenges to the organization.
 The acceptability of a narrowly drawn purpose may depend on whether the donee is certain that, if the gift is given, it will definitely be used for that purpose and no other.

 Example.
 A gift is offered strictly for the purpose of constructing and maintaining an aviary within a preserve owned by the land trust.
 The gift is sufficient in itself to fund the project and the land trust has all of the permits and is ready, willing, and able to commence the project upon receipt of the gift.
 The narrow donor purpose in this case may be of little concern to the donee.

 On the other hand, a gift to support a program or project that is dependent upon other funding or that may be discontinued for any number of reasons, requires flexibility in defining its purpose.
 The possibility of discontinuance must be discussed with the donor who may want to stipulate alternate uses (in which case it remains restricted) or may allow the gift to be used generally in furtherance of the organization’s charitable purposes (in which case it is no longer restricted).